Under the Oak tree

 I enjoyed the symmetry within some clouded apprehension of each design and the beautiful chemistry between the characters in this story about suffering lovers who find their escape in literature.

-Under the Oak Tree is a great book to read right now, and it has a lot of potential.
+Under the Oak Tree is a great book to read right now, and it has a lot of potentials.
 When isn’t the last time you’ll hear good things about this story arc from me or any other fan who isn’t crazy?